Propel vs. Water: Evaluating Health Benefits & Concerns

 If an individual is just thirsty at work or home and not sweating profusely, Propel will not help them hydrate any faster than simply drinking plain water.
 The electrolytes one gets from their diet are sufficient to maintain electrolyte balance in normal life.

 Ultimately, Propel is a tasty electrolyte water that can help workout enthusiasts stay hydrated.
-And though it contains essential vitamins and electrolytes, it has unnatural ingredients that could be potentially harmful.
+Though it contains essential vitamins and electrolytes, it has unnatural ingredients that could be potentially harmful.

-On the other hand, water is a healthy natural source of hydration that’s 100% safe to drink daily.
-So, is it okay to drink propel instead of water?
-Yes and no, it depends.
+On the other hand, water is a healthy, natural source of hydration that’s completely safe to drink daily.
+As for Propel, it can be an alternative in some cases, but it depends on the situation.

 When Is It Okay To Drink Propel Instead of Water?